How Can A Coaching Culture Attract (and Keep) Top Talent?

 by Terri O’Halloran

 As the competition for top talent heats up, the need to recruit and retain high performers has become an urgent priority for the insurance and financial services industry.
-In its 2018 report on Building a High-Performance Business Culture, GAMA notes that agencies and firms continue to struggle with retention, and field leaders remain most concerned about their ability to recruit and select high quality candidates.
+Financial services agencies and firms, for example, continue to struggle with retention, and field leaders remain most concerned about their ability to recruit and select high quality candidates.
 Those concerns are well-placed.
 No business today can compete and win without top talent.

 While these statistics underscore just how serious the retention issue is, there is an upside.
 It means talented financial advisors are looking for great places to work — and for great managers to bring out their best.
 If they can find that at your firm, you’ll have a huge opportunity to build a significant competitive advantage.